 To discover other web-based training options in veterinary technology, please check out the online vet tech schools page.

 Demand for Vet Techs in South Carolina

 Without a doubt, South Carolina is currently a hot state for vet tech job openings.
-By illustration, the Bureau of Labor Statistics (BLS Dec.
-2015) projected that opportunities nationwide for vet techs will increase 19 percent between 2014 and 2024.
+By illustration, the Bureau of Labor Statistics (BLS May2017) projected that opportunities nationwide for vet techs will increase 20 percent between 2016 and 2026.
 This figure is much higher than the average growth anticipated across all occupations during that period (7 percent).
-In SC, these prospects look even brighter.
-According to the most recent data from CareerOneStop (2014)—a data organization affiliated with the US Department of Labor—the veterinary technology profession is the fifth fastest growing job among people with associate degrees in SC.
-In fact, between 2012 and 2022, CareerOneStop predicted a 31 percent explosion in vet tech openings across the state.
+In SC, these prospects look similar.
+According to the most recent data from CareerOneStop (2018)—a data organization affiliated with the US Department of Labor—the veterinary technology profession is the sixth fastest growing job among people with associate degrees in SC, and between 2014 and 2024, CareerOneStop predicted a 20 percent increase in vet tech openings across the state.